Mufulira Wanderers F.C.: 1990–99: League title returns to Shinde

 When Melu's European career ended in 1992, he returned to find coach Ackim Musenge had left for greener pastures in Botswana so he joined the coaching bench with the team wallowing in mid-table.
 The following season, he replaced Michael Kapembwa as head coach and led the Mufulira team to second position at the end of the season.
 In 1994, Wanderers led the table for most of the season but faltered in the last 3 games and surrendered the lead and the title to Power Dynamos.
-The disappointment was blamed on Melu's frequent absences on national duty as he was one of the Zambian national team's assistant coaches.
+The disappointment was blamed on Melu's frequent absences on national duty as he was one of the Zambia national team's assistant coaches.

 The team carried on built around Collins Mbulo, Justin Kunda, Allan Kamwanga, Alex Musungu, Bilton Musonda, Vincent Mutale, Paul Chellah and Nelson Banda.

 The long wait for the league championship finally ended with back to back titles in 1995 and 1996.
 In January 1997 Melu died and his assistant George Lwandamina took over as coach, assisted by Frederick Kashimoto.
 Wanderers lost the league title to Dynamos but retained the Challenge Cup and this turned out to be their last trophy to date.

 When Allan Kamwanga served as Zambian captain in May 1998 in a COSAFA Cup game against Mozambique in Lusaka, it meant no less than six Wanderers players had captained the country – Ndhlovu, Makwaza, Musenge, Melu, Chabala and Kamwanga.